 Chan summarizes the influence of style with a quote from Jennifer Baumgartner, author of You Are What You Wear “If you want a promotion, dress as though you already have it.”
 It is much easier to score the job you want if people can already imagine you in the role.

 In Why Dressing for Success Leads to Success, Ray A. Smith from the Wall Street Journal discusses research linking outfits to performance outcomes.
-In one example, subjects dressed in suits displayed more dominate behaviours in simulated business meetings than did their casually dressed cohorts, leading to business-profiting outcomes for the more formally dressed.
+In one example, subjects dressed in suits displayed more dominate behaviors in simulated business meetings than did their casually dressed cohorts, leading to business-profiting outcomes for the more formally dressed.

 Another study Smith cites suggests that “wearing nicer clothes may raise one’s confidence level, affect how others perceive the wearer and, in some cases, even boost the level of one’s abstract thinking, the type in which leaders and executives engage.”
 Dressing for success not only influences how others perceive us, but also how we perceive ourselves and how we think on the job.